Prepare your video for streaming with Segue: New opportunities in streaming

 Fig.~\ref{fig:buffer_behaviour}(a) shows the variability of the video bitrate across segments for 3 tracks.
 As expected, variations for different tracks are in close alignment.
 Segment S$37$, S$35$, and S$30$ are the most complex, with the encoder using the highest bitrates, while S$29$, S$33$, and S$39$ are the simplest segments.

-We partition our traces into bandwidth buckets, each bucket containing traces with average-over-time bandwidth in a certain range: $0.5$-$1$~Mbps, $1$-$1.5$~Mbps, $1.5$-$2$~Mbps, etc. For both rate adaptation algorithms, we compute the (observed) probability of rebuffering at any point in playback across traces in each bucket.
+We partition our traces into bandwidth buckets, each bucket containing traces with average-over-time bandwidth in a certain range: $0.5$-$1$~Mbps, $1$-$1.5$~Mbps, $1.5$-$2$~Mbps, etc. Details concerning the utilized trace sets can be found in \S\ref{sec:evalMethod}{}.
+We then tested the behaviour of two adaptation algorithms, a rate-based (RB) and a buffer-based (BB) (which are described in \S\ref{sec:implement}){}.
+For both rate adaptation algorithms, we compute the (observed) probability of rebuffering at any point in playback across traces in each bucket.
 Fig.~\ref{fig:buffer_behaviour}(b) shows the probability distributions for three trace buckets (S -- slow, M -- medium, F -- Fast) for a buffer-based (BB) adaptation algorithm from past work (details in \S\ref{sec:implement}).
 Fig.~\ref{fig:buffer_behaviour}(c) shows the corresponding average seconds of playback available in the client's buffer.

 \parab{Playback context dependence:} We observe from Fig.~\ref{fig:buffer_behaviour}(a) and (b), that the probability of rebuffering of segments of similar complexity (bitrate) differs substantially depending on their placement in the stream.
 For instance, particularly for the lower-bandwidth bucket, even though S$30$ has lower bitrate than S$37$, S$30$ is substantially likelier to incur rebuffering.
 Thus, the playback context of a segment impacts its likelihood of suffering from performance impairments.